cocktailpeanut/dalai/docs/README.md

 docker compose up -d
 ```

-This will dave the models in the `./models` folder
+This will save the models in the `./models` folder

 View the site at http://127.0.0.1:3000/